 In the future, the archival data may be used for analysis of the spatial and temporal distribution of IAATO SOLAS passenger vessels, and any related trends over time.
 This analysis would be useful for tourism-related management and monitoring purposes.

-IAATO Operator and Provisional Operator Members that operate SOLAS passenger vessels should contact Global Marine Network (GMN) for installation and activation information.
-Further details can be found on the xaxero website.
+IAATO Operator and Provisional Operator Members that operate SOLAS passenger vessels should contact Pivotel for installation and activation information.
+Further details can be found on the Pivotel website.

 Director – Software Development

 The system offers significant potential for day-to-day tourism management, and can provide data for the assessment of potential cumulative environmental impact related to tourism activities.
 Archival data is stored by IAATO.
 It is also capable of geographic zoning and logging when a vessel enters or departs an area (e.g. sending an alert when a site becomes free for the next operator to land, or notifies a pilot station when a vessel is on its approach.

 IAATO has a Field Operations Manual (FOM) that is provided to Operators electronically.
 The complete FOM can also be found online in the Field Staff section of the website, or can be accessed by downloading the FOM Sync App to your desktop.
 All versions of the FOM are updated prior to and during the season with relevant information and changes.